jonivrapi/intro-to-ml/Fundamentals-of-ML/types-of-ml.md

 -   **Examples**:
     -   **Regression**: Predicting continuous values (e.g., house prices).
     -   **Classification**: Categorizing data into predefined classes (e.g., spam detection in emails).
+-   **Algorithms**
+    -   k-Nearest Neighbors
+    -   Linear Regression
+    -   Logistic Regression
+    -   Support Vector Machines (SVMs)
+    -   Decision Trees and Random Forests
+    -   Neural Networks

+## Semisupervised Learning

+Semisupervised learning is supervised learning but over partially labelled data.
+Labeling data, in general, is very time-consuming, and you will frequently find yourself with many unlabeled datapoints and few labeled ones.
+Some algorithms are capable of dealing with this.

+Of these algorithms, most are combinations of unsupervised and supervised algorithms.
+Google Photos is a good example of this.
+You upload an entire album of photos, and it is able to recognize that Person A is in photos 1, 2, and 3, while Person B is in photos 3, 4, and 5.
+Once you tell it that Person A is Bob and Person B is Mary, it is able to automatically label all photos of both people.

+-   **Algorithms**
+    -   Deep Belief Networks (DBNs)

 ## Unsupervised Learning